CSX in New Jersey

-- Throughout 2012, CSX reported more than $19 million in compensation for employees**
+- Throughout 2014, CSX reported nearly $19 million in compensation for employees**

-- In 2012, CSX invested more than $5.5 million in its New Jersey network.
-In addition, the company invested more than $864 million in freight cars and other rolling assets to serve customers through its rail system.
+- In 2014, CSX invested more than $5.6 million in its New Jersey network.
+In addition, the company invested nearly $539 million in freight cars and other rolling assets to serve customers through its rail system.

 - CSX carries a variety of commodities important to our economy and way of life, including consumer products, automobiles, food and agriculture products, coal and chemicals.
-Products shipped in New Jersey include containerized consumer goods, ethanol, passenger vehicles, and refrigerated food products.
+Major commodities produced or consumed within the state include containerized consumer goods, ethanol, light trucks, petroleum products, and municipal and construction waste.

 CSX Facilities in New Jersey

-- Major rail yards in Newark (Oak Island), South Kearny, North Bergen, and Manville
+- Major rail yards in Newark (Oak Island), Camden (Pavonia), South Kearny, North Bergen, and Manville

 - Intermodal terminals in North Bergen, Little Ferry, South Kearny, Elizabeth (Millennium Marine Rail on-dock terminal), and Newark (PNCT on-dock terminal)

 - Automotive distribution centers in Ridgefield and Newark (Doremus 1 & 2)

 - This work will enable simultaneous train movements through a busy junction served by CSX, NS and Conrail that can currently accommodate only one train at a time.
 The project involves work on each of the railroads.
 Conrail’s and CSX’s elements are complete.
 This project was funded with SAFTEA-LU Liberty Corridor earmark money as well as Conrail, CSX and NS funds.

 - This project will separate SEPTA’s West Trenton passenger service from CSX’s freight train service between West Trenton, NJ, and Woodbourne Station in Middletown Township, PA.
 The project will be funded by CSX, SEPTA, and federal TIGER grant funding.